 We offer flexible programs to meet your child’s needs.
-We have a Rookie session (10-14 days) for first time campers in 5th grade and younger.
-First Session is 4 weeks and Second Session is 3 weeks.
+We have a Rookie session (14 days) for first time campers in 5th grade and younger.
+First Session is 4 weeks and a Full Summer at camp is 7 weeks.
 Please see our Dates & Rates page for specifics.

 Yes.
 At Perlman we are committed to ensuring that no child is denied a Jewish summer experience at Perlman Camp, regardless of a family’s financial need.
 Visit our Financial Aid page for more information.